skitsanos/foxx-builder/README.md

 ---------- post.js
 ```

-More on path parameters you can read on [https://www.arangodb.com/docs/stable/foxx-getting-started.html#parameter-validation](https://www.arangodb.com/docs/stable/foxx-getting-started.html#parameter-validation).
+More on path parameters you can be read on [https://www.arangodb.com/docs/stable/foxx-getting-started.html#parameter-validation](https://www.arangodb.com/docs/stable/foxx-getting-started.html#parameter-validation).

 ### Validating payload sent to your endpoint

 For HTTP methods like POST and PUT, you need to add to your handler additional property called `body`.
-If  it is set to `null`, request payload will be rejected.
+If it is set to `null`, the request payload will be rejected.
 If you want to enable request body/payload validation, you need to set `body` property with at least adding schema to it.

-`body` defines the request body recognized by the endpoint.
+The `body` defines the request body recognized by the endpoint.
 There can only be one request body definition per endpoint.
-The definition will also be shown in the route details in the ArangoDB's API documentation.
+The definition will also be shown in the route details in ArangoDB's API documentation.

-In the absence of a request body definition, the request object’s *body* property will be initialized to the unprocessed *rawBody* buffer
+In the absence of a request body definition, the request object’s *body* property will be initialized to the unprocessed *rawBody* buffer.

 ```javascript
 //users/post.js